 The creation of military weapons tends to involve a fair amount of expertise and experience.
 For example, while the creation of a primitive spear might seem simple and straightforward to us, it still involved the need to find a suitable stick to serve as the shaft as well as some means of either binding or gluing the spearhead to it.

 Already, the most advanced military weapons can cost millions if not billions of dollars, which is why they are available to such a small number of military units in such small numbers.
 In the future, it seems probable that their price tags will rise higher still.

 Here are 10 of the most expensive military weapons ever:

-10. P-8A Poseidon
+10. P-8A Poseidon - $33 Billion

 At $33 billion, the P-8A Poseidon is intended to be a surveillance plane, which is why it comes with some of the latest sensors.
 However, it comes with weapons such as mines, missiles, and torpedoes as well, so much so that it actually had to get its wings changed in order to support all of that weight.